kaalam/kaalam.web.automation/develop/rfc2/jazz_cpp_style_guide.md

 ### Templates

-Never use templates in ways a novice would not understand.
-Templates should make things simpler.
-Or not at all, that's okay too.
+Never use templates if they don't make expressions cleaner.
+Templates in stdlib containers are amazing, there is not much need of them in Jazz.

 ### Macros